last updated 09/01/2018

 - The DDF favour a merit system of economic wealth distribution.
 That is, we believe that wealth should flow to those who earn it.

-- The DDF vehemently oppose any suggestion of equally distributing wealth by social engineering or any other means.
+- The DDF vehemently oppose any suggestion of equal distribution wealth by social engineering or any other means.

 - The DDF are equally opposed to monopolization of wealth, that is, guaranteeing unfettered access to wealth for the few and denying access to wealth for the many, by any means whatsoever.

 - Historically, most economies are viewed as being built on the poverty of the masses.
 Efforts to deal with these problems through socialism, communism and the welfare state have failed miserably.
-The problems remain and the DDF believe they have solutions, not necessarily to all the problem but at least to some of the problem.
+The problem remains and in fact is becoming bigger, and the DDF believe that they, the DDF, have solutions, not necessarily to all the problem but at least to some of the problem.

 - Our solution is basically to encourage the wealth creation potential of capitalism (see here – DDF response to UIB podcasts and the podcasts themselves) in a free market system (competition in the market place) and capitalist economy (private ownership of wealth, the means of production and access to the market place) and for everyone to have a share in and contribute to that economy, by various strategies, applied to that profit making and wealth creation system.